hectorcanovas/euclid_documentation/euclid_documentation_hcanovas.rst

 data products available for each object outside the main catalogue(s).
 For more information about the products served via DataLink in the `Euclid ESA Archive <https://eas.esac.esa.int/sas/>`_ we recommend reading the Archive DataLink tutorials available at the Archive Help content (see the
 `Access to spectra <https://s2e2.cosmos.esa.int/www/ek_iscience/Access_to_spectra.html>`_ section).

 In the Archive the Datalink_ service is used to serve the 1D Spectra data (noting that in Euclid Q1 only the blue part of the spectra is available).
+This product is publicly available: there is no need to access as a registered user to retrieve the spectra.
-In order to access to the spectra, a two-step approach (as it happens with the Euclid products detailed in Sect.
+In order to access to this product, a two-step approach (as it happens with the Euclid products detailed in Sect.
 1.6 and 1.7 above) is needed.

 **Step 1:** First, you need to know the sources that have associated spectra.
 This information is included in the spectra_source table.
 Then, you can retrieve their associate